-The students may satisfy this graduation requirement by (1) selecting volunteer opportunities that are posted or that they find in the community or (2) by participating in activities that the SNA is involved in or (3) scheduled course service learning projects or (4) service to the department or (5) a combination of the above.
+The students may satisfy this graduation requirement by (1) selecting volunteer opportunities that are posted or that they find in the community or (2) by participating in activities that the Student Nurses Association is involved in or (3) scheduled course service learning projects or (4) service to the department or (5) a combination of the above.

 The goal of the service learning is to make the student more aware of their role as a professional nurse in the community.
-Each student will explain how the service learning activity supports their role as a professional nurse in the community.
+Each student will explain their role as a citizen and professional in the community.